Neural-Finance/Financial_Feature_Engineering_cross_sample/README.md

 **Lenet (A kind of CNN network structure)**

 I want to mention that, sometimes, 1*m kernels will be more helpful in this task, because it's more like a time series operation.
+And the second point is that, I know GNN is very hot nowadays, however, you should know the relationship between different stocks.
+If you are pretty sure about it, then you should use GNN here.
+If you want to freely learn their relationship, both in time series or cross section relationship, then the tradtional CNN will be a better choice.
 ![Image text](https://github.com/Neural-Finance/Cross_sample_financial_feature_engineering/blob/master/fig/5.png)

 ### Experiment Result